 What’s the difference between all these bottled waters?

-“Avoiding dehydration is important because more than half the human body is made up of water,” says Mallory Storrs, dietitian at Advocate South Suburban Hospital in Hazel Crest, Ill.
-“More than 80 percent of our lungs are water, and the heart and brain are each nearly 75 percent.”
+“Avoiding dehydration is important because more than half the human body is made up of water,” says Mallory Storrs, a dietitian at Advocate South Suburban Hospital in Hazel Crest, Ill.
+“More than 80% of our lungs are water, and the heart and brain are each nearly 75%.”